Breaks and movement for productivity: the science-backed framework

 Make your movement break do double duty.
 A walk with your child counts as movement for you and activity for them.
 Playing outside while they play is movement.
 You’re not stealing this time from parenting.
 You’re integrating movement into the work-parenting blend that’s already happening.

-Expect some days won’t follow the system.
+Expect some days will not follow the system.
 Some days will be chaotic.
-You’ll have zero gaps for intentional movement.
+You will have zero gaps for intentional movement.
 Acknowledge this without abandoning the system.
 The days that do have some movement are still better than zero.
-The system isn’t fragile just because it can’t be perfect on chaotic days.
+The system is not fragile just because it cannot be perfect on chaotic days.

 Common barriers and how to work around them